 More than anything else David and I have wanted our kids to find and know God for themselves.
-We taught them about Him when they were young, but we knew our personal lives were their living examples.
-Our response to little irritations and even big crisis would testify if we truly believed God was in the Mitigation business.
+We taught them about Him when they were young, but we knew our personal lives were just their living examples.
+Our response to little irritations and even big crisis would testify what we truly believed.

-I know now that God is actively working behind the scenes, even when I can’t see anything happening.
-When I have felt hopeless, He has remained faithful.
-He waits for a response from me that trusts in His undying love and care.
-God did bring good to our family.
-His love never fails!
+I know now that God has been actively working behind the scenes, even when I can’t see anything happening.
+Because when I’ve felt hopeless, and He has remained faithful.
+He only waits for my response.
+Will I trust in His undying love and care?
+This is how my blog was born.